Identification

 If you want to grow your business, you need to bring in new customers.
 Non-branded keywords can help you attract potential customers who are still unfamiliar with your business but are looking for similar products or services.

-By continuing to target non-branded keywords in your PPC campaigns, your brand can get in front of potential customers, and you have a much bigger chance to convert them into actual paying customers.
+By continuing to target non-branded keywords in your PPC campaigns, your brand can get in front of potential customers, and you have a much bigger chance of converting them into actual paying customers.

 Tracking branded keywords is important to understand how your brand is perceived online, monitor brand reputation, and measure the effectiveness of your branding strategies.